How do I petition for surplus funds after a foreclosure sale of a deceased relative’s property in North Carolina?

 Step 1: Verify Available Surplus Funds

 Go to the clerk of superior court in the county where the foreclosure occurred.
 Ask to review the foreclosure file.
-Confirm the sale produced surplus funds and note the exact amount the sheriff still holds.
+Confirm the sale produced surplus funds and note the exact amount the clerk still holds.

 Step 2: Establish Your Right to the Funds